carnage/carnage.github.io/_posts/2018-09-05-speaker-expenses.md

 events, especially the not for profit ones, don't believe they can afford to pay for speaker expenses (if you are a for profit conference using this reason, your conference seriously lacks a viable business model).
-The general logic behind this is that they want to keep the ticket prices low to make them "affordable", again a nobel aim but see previous section.
+The general logic behind this is that they want to keep the ticket prices low to make them "affordable", again a noble  aim but see previous section.

 Part of the reason this comes up is because the conference leaves thinking about